 Who Hires Accountants?

-Many companies are large enough and complex enough to require the ongoing expertise of an in-house accountant.
-As an accountant, you may find yourself working for a manufacturing firm, a hospital, a bank, an insurance company, or a brokerage firm.
-Accountants are also employed by federal government agencies such as the Internal Revenue Service (IRS), Federal Bureau of Investigation (FBI), Securities and Exchange Commission (SEC), and the Government Accountability Office (GAO).
+Many companies are sufficiently large and complex to require the ongoing expertise of an in-house accountant.
+As an accountant, you may find yourself working for a manufacturer, hospital, bank, insurance company, brokerage firm, or any one of the many other types of businesses.
+Accountants are also employed by U.S. government agencies such as the Internal Revenue Service (IRS), Federal Bureau of Investigation (FBI), Securities and Exchange Commission (SEC), and the Government Accountability Office (GAO).
 State government agencies and large not-for-profit organizations also hire accountants.

 Tasks and Responsibilities

-Being proficient in matters of finance and accounting is just one dimension of being a successful accountant.
-Employers know this, and will prefer to hire an accountant who, in addition to demonstrating excellent accounting skills, also possesses the following traits:
+Being proficient in finance and accounting is just one dimension of being a successful accountant.
+Therefore, an employer strives to hire an accountant who, in addition to demonstrating excellent accounting skills, also possesses the following traits:

 - Pays close attention to details, but does not lose sight of how details affect the bigger picture

-- Is a problem solver; a strategic thinker
+- Is a problem solver and a strategic thinker

-- Has a productive curiosity about business systems (why a company is profitable, how it gets customers, etc.)
+- Has a productive curiosity about business systems (why a company is profitable, how it attracts new customers, etc.)

 - Has good listening skills